Biden to register for South Carolina primary, seen as first test of re-election strength

 Incumbent presidents often have the luxury of avoiding messy and costly primaries, while using the early contests as rehearsals and mobilizing tools ahead of the general election.

-While no one expects South Carolina to be competitive in the general election - the state has not voted for a Democrat for president in a general election since Jimmy Carter’s victory there in 1976 - the Biden campaign is expected to invest in a get-out-the-vote operation in South Carolina, including hiring staff, in the upcoming weeks.
+While no one expects South Carolina to be competitive - the state has not voted for a Democrat for president in a general election since Jimmy Carter's victory there in 1976 - the Biden campaign is expected to invest in a get-out-the-vote operation, including hiring staff, in the upcoming weeks.

-It is also expected to invest in early primaries in Nevada and Michigan, both battleground states that will help decide who wins the general election.
+It is also expected to invest in early primaries in Nevada and Michigan, both battleground states.

 BLACK VOTERS